NativeScript/plugins/packages/google-maps/README.md

 ```

 **iOS**

-dd the `TNSGoogleMapsAPIKey` key and the API key as the value to the `Info.plist` file, located
+Add the `TNSGoogleMapsAPIKey` key and the API key as the value to the `Info.plist` file, located
 at `App_Resources/iOS`.

 ```xml